nxrighthere/ENet-CSharp/README.md

 `Packet.SetFreeCallback(PacketFreeCallback callback)` set callback to notify the user when an appropriate packet is being destroyed.

 `Packet.Create(byte[] data, int length, PacketFlags flags)` creates a packet that may be sent to a peer.
-The length and flags parameters are optional.
+The length and packet flags parameters are optional.
 Multiple flags can be specified at once.

 `Packet.CopyTo(byte[] destination)` copies payload from the packet to the destination array.